Introduction to NoSQL Data Models

 - In this type of database, the focus is on columns rather than rows as data is stored in columns instead of rows which is the case with most relational databases.
 Since data is stored in cells grouped in columns so all read-write is done using columns, not rows.

 - The interesting question arises is that why use columns rather than rows?
 The answer to this question is that when you store data in columns you can do a fast search and fast retrieval and aggregation because it stores all the cells of a column as a continuous entry which then allows faster access.

 - As an example, if we want to query titles from million articles, it will be easy to get in the column-based data model as with one disk entry we will get the titles of the article easily whereas in relational databases it has to get over to each location to get the titles.
 Examples of Column based store databases is HBase, Big Table, Cassandra.

 4. Graph-Based Store

 - As the name suggests graphical representation is used instead of tables or columns representation.
 The important feature of this type of data model is the presence of nodes and edges.
 The two nodes, for example, are connected with some relationships and the relationship here is represented by edges.

 - Also, you can efficiently transform data from one model to another using this Graph-based NoSQL data model.
 There are two commonly used graph-based databases which are InfoGrid and Infinite Graph.
 InfoGrid also offers two kinds of graph databases like MeshBase and NetMeshbase which users can choose depends on the requirements of the user.

 In this article, we have discussed the NoSQL database and different types of NoSQL models and discuss those models individually.
 The different types of databases available in each type of data model.
 NoSQL database popularity is growing with each passing day because of its speed and efficiency.

 This is a guide to NoSQL Data Models.
-Here we discuss Types of NoSQL Data Models and the Syntax with parameters and explanation.
+Here we discuss the Types of NoSQL Data Models and the Syntax with parameters and explanations.
 You can also go through our other suggested articles to learn more–